Carrots Are Orange

 You get my drift…and I need not say any more.

-Perfect Valentine Activity for the Classroom
+Perfect Valentine’s Activity for the Classroom

 VALENTINE ACTIVITY FOR FAMILY

 • Find a large mason jar or container.
-Make it see through so you all can enjoy watching the jar fill with love over the month!
+Make it see-through so you all can enjoy watching the jar fill with love over the month!

-• Download this FREE printable
+• Download your FREE printable [Family Friendly or Classroom Friendly]

-• Print out
+• Print out & Cut

 • Place by jar with markers & pens